Aisha Yesufu: Awards

 Yesufu was among BBC's 100 Women in 2020.
 Yesufu was included in a list of the Top 100 Most Influential Africans by New African magazine in 2020.
-In 2023, Reputation Poll International (RPI) named Aisha Yesufu as one of the 14 Nigerians who made the list of '100 most reputable Africans'.
-She was also included in the list of the 50 Most Impactful Voices List to mark 2023 International Women’s Day.
-Additional Yesufu has won the Martin Luther King Award.
+In 2023, Reputation Poll International (RPI) named Yesufu as one of the 14 Nigerians who made the list of '100 most reputable Africans'.
+She was also included in the list of the 50 Most Impactful Voices to mark 2023 International Women's Day.
+Additionally, Yesufu has won the Martin Luther King Award.

 Personal life

 Yesufu married her husband, Aliu Osigwe Yesufu, in 1998.
-They have two children, Amir and Alliyyah.
+They have two children, Amir and Alliyah.